How to calculate the value factor weights for multiple of discretionary earnings valuation method

 Importance of business value factors – the math

 In formal matrix form, the equations look like this:

 A x W = M

 where A is the assigned value factor selections made by the appraisers.
 In our example, this matrix has 14 rows and 14 columns of numbers.
-M is the earnings multiples calculated from the business selling prices divided by the earnings (SDE) for each company.
-This is a vector of 14 numbers.
+M stands for the earnings multiples calculated from the business selling prices divided by the earnings (SDE) for each company.
+So this looks like a vector of 14 numbers.

 From this equation you can easily calculate the 14 factor weights in the W vector.
 This gives you the answer as to how sensitive the multiple of discretionary earnings valuation method is to each of the value factors.